Brian Cooke Honored for Military Service, Pro Bono Work for Veterans

 During his deployment as a field team leader for the Iraqi Ministry of Justice, Cooke served his country as the first Western prosecutor to appear before the Central Criminal Court of Iraq.
 In this capacity, he was tasked by the U.S. Department of Justice to restore the rule of law in Iraq, while respecting the country’s sovereignty under International Law.

-Today Brian is a Partner at Simmons Hanly Conroy, where he represents victims of asbestos exposure, including a number of military veterans.
+Today Brian is a shareholder at Simmons Hanly Conroy, where he represents victims of asbestos exposure, including a number of military veterans with mesothelioma.
 He has also provided legal counsel to veterans on a pro bono basis throughout the St. Louis area.

-“Brian’s continued service to helping military veterans illustrates Brian’s true identity and provides a telling example of how he tries to live his life,” said Simmons Hanly Conroy Partner Nick Angelides.
+“Brian’s continued service to helping military veterans illustrates Brian’s true identity and provides a telling example of how he tries to live his life,” said Simmons Hanly Conroy Shareholder Nick Angelides.

 Winners will be honored at the 4th Annual Golden Gala presented by the bar foundation on Nov.
 11 at the Chase Park Plaza.